 You should speak in-depth with your surgeon’s billing office and your insurance provider or Medicare representative before having cataract surgery, to help you understand exactly how much is covered and how much you ultimately may need to pay out-of-pocket.

-There are essentially two options for cataract surgery that you need to consider in light of your vision goals and your budget --
+There are two primary options for cataract surgery that you will want to consider, based on your vision goals and your budget.

 Cataract Surgery: Covered by Insurance.

 Most costs for Basic Cataract Surgery are covered by Medicare and include a standard monofocal (or single focus) lens.
 Basic cataract surgery will result in better vision, but if you need glasses (distance or reading) before cataract surgery, you are likely to still need glasses after the surgery.